unischolars blog

 What Is A Diploma?

-Diploma is usually a shorter programme offered by a college or technical institute that focuses on practical, hands-on training in a specific field.
+The diploma is usually a shorter programme offered by a college or technical institute focusing on practical, hands-on training in a specific field.
 Diplomas are often more career-oriented and provide students with the necessary skills and knowledge to enter the workforce.
 They typically take between one and two years to complete.

 Graduate Diploma: